 Neolithic Period (Beginning of the Beginning)

 Sometimes it is really hard to say where and when actually Chinese civilization begins.
 It is like that because it is directly connected with legends and legendary figures such as Dragons, and deity emperors such as Yellow Emperor.
 Notable figures from this legendary times are Three Sovereigns and 5 Emperors.
 As First legendary Sovereign in history of China legendarily is considered Fu Xi.
 Fu Xi is considered as Heavenly Sovereign.
 Second one is Earthly Sovereign Nu Wa and Third One is Shen Nong about who I will write when I will write about discovery of tea.
 Five legendary emperors are: Yellow Emperor, Zhuanxu, Ku, Yao and Shun emperor.
 As most important legendary emperor is considered Yellow Emperor who according to legend ruled around 2700BC-2500BC.
-From this period Chinese people count time.
+From this period Chinese people count time most specifically from about 2698BC during time of Yellow Emperor.
+So today according to lunar Chinese calendar it is year 4727.
 All these figures are legendary and mythological beings.
 Modern historians believe that these 5 emperors are mythological depiction of rulers of smaller territorial units during transition from neolith to feudal states.
 So lets put myths aside this time and trace real and official history of China.
 Oldest civilization in China appeared in fertile lands and valleys of two rivers Hoanghe and Yangtze.
 Oldest discovered settlement appeared in cca 9500BC in valley of Yellow River in todays Henan province.
 Evidence of agriculture dates from this period and between vast area of these two rivers.
 In these areas evidence of cultivated rice was proven.
 On cliffs were found carvings that symbolize moon, sun, hunting, agriculture and deities found in todays Ningxia Autonomous Region.
 It is believed that they are oldest evidence of Chinese writing.
 Also cultures from these period were found in todays Hunan, Hubei, Shandong and Sichuan.
 All of them were quite similar even that they were not too close to each other.
 Proofs of pottery, exploitation of precious materials such as jade were found too.